Dining at Relæ in Copenhagen

 Great dish from the Relæ kitchen!

-The Sea Trout with an arty herb and smoked cream layer didn't add enough taste to the fish, in fact we couldn't taste as much smokiness as we would like here.
+The Sea Trout with an arty herb and smoked cream layer (served as the fourth dish) didn't add enough taste to the fish, in fact we couldn't taste as much smokiness as we would like here.
 Salt again had been a helpful hand here we believe.

 Better is the two servings of lamb servings that get top ratings from both of us.
 First out is a Lamb Tartare plainly presented with just a tasty emulsion in the bottom and Salicorn on top.
 The ecological lamb was amazing.

 Perfectly cooked with a crispy crust the lamb comes with a side partner that was mindblowing in it's earthyness; smokey, aromas of burnet and grilled cabbage and greens was an instant favourite.